🏞 Perfect Yosemite Itinerary for 2023: See it All in 1-3 Days

 Don’t worry, you don’t actually have to hike four miles up!

 The trick to seeing sunset in any valley, including Yosemite, is to try and find some elevation.
-On a one day itinerary, you likely won’t have time to drive to some of the higher vantage points.
-Luckily, one of the best sunset views in the park is accessible via a short hike up Four Mile Trail.
+With a one-day itinerary, you likely won’t have time to drive to some of the higher vantage points.

 After about one mile, you will find a clearing with a pile of rocks to the right of the trail.
-If you are sure-footed and the rocks are dry, one can easily scamper up a bit to get a clear view of the entire Yosemite Valley.
-If not, you will still have a great view but may have a bit of vegetation partially obstructing the valley floor.
+If you are sure-footed and the rocks are dry, you can easily scamper up a bit to get a clear view of the entire Yosemite Valley.

-• Sunrise at Glacier Point Viewpoint
+- Sunrise at Glacier Point Viewpoint

-• Panorama Trail
+- Panorama Trail

-• Illilouette Falls
+- Illilouette Falls

-• Washburn Point
+- Washburn Point

-• Mono Meadow
+- Mono Meadow

-• Sunset at Taft Point
+- Sunset at Taft Point

 While you will be looking at “the same” natural features for the most part, such as Half Dome, Vernal Falls, etc, you will be doing so from 7200 feet (2195m) up!

-There are tons of trails to explore in this region and I recommend doing as many as you are comfortable with based on the heat and your personal level of fitness.
-Just remember that you are at a higher elevation where the air is much thinner.
+There are tons of trails to explore in this region and I recommend doing as many as you are comfortable with based on the heat and your level of fitness.

 Sunrise at Glacier Point

-Begin the day watching the sun come up behind Half Dome from the highest accessible viewpoint in the park!
-Watching sunrise at Glacier Point will require a very early start, which is why this two day Yosemite itinerary suggests attempting it the second day.
+Watching the sunrise at Glacier Point will require a very early start, which is why this two-day Yosemite itinerary suggests attempting it on the second day.

-For perspective, the drive from El Portal to Glacier Point is 1h 6m according to Google Maps.
+For perspective, the drive from El Portal to Glacier Point is 1h 6m.
 From the parking area, you will still need to walk about a quarter-mile (5-10 minutes) to get to the lookout.
-Hey, you didn’t come to Yosemite to sleep through the best time of day!

 Hike Panorama Trail (or some of it)

-If you are in good physical condition and want to see arguably the best views in all of Yosemite, consider hiking the Panorama Trail.
 The total distance is 8.5 miles but takes most hikers 4-6 hours to complete.
 Along the way, you will enjoy sweeping views of the Yosemite Valley, as well as several top-down looks at an assortment of waterfalls.

-Of course, an 8.5 mile trek is not for everyone!
+Of course, an 8.5-mile trek is not for everyone!
 Not to worry, there are shorter options worth considering.
 As time is precious, I recommend just walking about 1.8 miles to a view of Illilouette Falls.
-There is some elevation change that makes this a moderately difficult 3.6 mile roundtrip walk, but it is worth the effort.
-Additionally, there are plenty of places to stop and rest in the shade.

 Walk the Mono Meadows

 For a gentle meander through open fields, drive back down Glacier Point Road and park up at the Mono Meadows trailhead.
-Instead of staring at granite cliffs and waterfalls, visitors will enjoy open meadows with plenty of birds and wildlife viewing opportunities.

-The Mono Meadow trail is an easy 1.2 mile out and back.
+The Mono Meadow trail is an easy 1.2-mile out and back.
 Most people choose to also stop by the Sierra Overlook, which increases the distance to 3.5 miles roundtrip.

 Sunset at Taft Point